bekirbakar/academics-workspace/README.md

 ## Master Thesis

-Publication Title: Deep Learning-Aided Automated Personal Data Discovery and Profiling
+Publication Title: Using Artificial Neural Network on Anti-spoofing for Speaker Verification

-Publication Date: December 2022
+Publication Date: December 2018

 [Click to See on YOK Thesis Center](https://bit.ly/3v94Ota)